andrearaithel/CyEMD_package/README.md

-# CyEMD: Differential analysis method developed for CyTOF data
+# CyEMD: A differential analysis method developed for CyTOF data
-R package providing a differential analysis method using the Earth Mover´s Distance to compare normalized distributions
+The CyEMD R package provides a differential analysis method that is based on calculating the Earth Mover´s Distance between expression distributions.
+It can candle strong zero-inflation without being too sensitive.

 ## Installation
 Currently the package is only available on GitHub.
 For installation use one of the following possibilities: